WorldVistA/VistA/Documentation/generateViViaNAndDox.rst

 Machine requirements
 ********************

-* OS: Windows with Cache or Linux with GT.M or Cache
+* OS: Windows with IRIS or Linux with GT.M or IRIS
 * CPU: At least Pentium 1.5GHZ
-* Hard drive: at least 35GB free disk space
+* Hard drive: at least 100GB free disk space
   (Note: The VistA-M repository is ~20GB and the generated files are ~8GB)
 * Memory: at least 2GB